jordanmasters/202_homework/Tutorials/Basic_Python_Workflows.md

 cd myScraper
 mkdir scrapedData
 ```
+3) Before we use it, let's take a quick look inside
-3) Let's start using Scrapy!
+4) Let's start using Scrapy!
 Make sure you have it installed
 ```shell
 scrapy
 # if it is not a command then do: